kopoden/quadratic_equation/README.md

 ###Reusing

-- If you want to close program write "0"
+- If you want to close program write: 0
-- If you want to solve one more equation write "1"
+- If you want to solve one more equation write: 1
-(without a quotes, of course)
+- If you want to continue and to clear the screen, write: 2 (maybe the last function available only for Windows users)

 -------------
 ###Contacts